gwesley96/gwesley96.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
-title: "About - Greyson Wesley"
+title: "Greyson Wesley - About"
 author_profile: true
 redirect_from:
   - /about/